mvysny/mvysny.github.io/_posts/2021-4-16-vaadin-error-handling.md

 > Note: It's not possible to use one unified solution, for example only have an `ErrorHandler` handling the routing exceptions.
-The error handler is for example supposed to show a notification or a dialog detailing the steps to take (e.g. where to report the error), however it's not possible to do so since View has failed to initialize and render and there might be even JavaScript stuff missing.
+The error handler is for example supposed to show a notification or a dialog detailing the steps to take (e.g. where to report the error).
+However when the view failed to initialize and render, it might not even be possible to show a Dialog on a blank page since the JavaScript stuff might be missing etc.

 An example of an `ErrorHandler` implementation can be found at [Vaadin Forums: The 'Vaadin Error Handling' Question](https://vaadin.com/forum/thread/18453061/18462964).